 |Nearest railway station||Coventry|

 Next up is yet another city centre location, this time in Coventry.
 Convenient for those living in the south of the West Midlands, this test centre offers reasonable wait times and easy access by public transport.
-The pass rates are only just below the national average, so we wouldn’t give them much thought.
+The pass rates are slightly below the national average, but we wouldn’t give them much thought.